jbrry/multilingual-parsing/README.md

 ./scripts/predict_with_cross_val.sh

-# train a model on full training data to predict the dev set:
+# train a model on full training data and predict the dev set:

 ./scripts/train_source_tagger.sh monolingual

-./scripts/predict_source_tagger.sh monolingual ud dev
+./scripts/predict_with_cross_val.sh dev

 ```

 ## Train source models
 1. Train a source model on source treebanks.
 The `model_type` argument supplied can be either `monolingual` or `multilingual` and determines whether to use a monolingual or multilingual model accordingly.
+You will already have trained source taggers from the previous step.

     ```bash
     ./scripts/train_source_parser.sh <model_type>